HoHuiHsieh/My-OpenAI-Frontend/doc/OAUTH2.md

 3. Restrict admin access to trusted users only
 4. Regularly audit user accounts and token usage
 5. Consider shortening token lifetimes for higher security requirements
+6. Promptly revoke tokens when they are no longer needed or if a security breach is suspected
+7. Use the `/access/info` endpoint to verify token status and validity
+8. Implement proper error handling for token revocation scenarios
+9. Regularly monitor and clean up expired and revoked tokens
+10. Be aware that the system automatically revokes all previous access tokens for a user when a new token is generated, maintaining a one-active-token-per-user security model
+10. Consider implementing rate limiting for token verification and generation requests